 In any transaction in kind, there are four values and two prices.
 A sets a value on the article he has and a higher value of that of B. The same must apply to B, for the transaction to take place.
 The price to A is the article of B, and the price to B is the article of A. The introduction of money simplifies this process considerably but by the same logic, rendering two values and one price.
 There still has to be an inequality of values for the transaction to take place.

 A further variation arises where the price is negotiable; the buying and selling of a house is a good example.
 The seller may put his house on the market for a price that is 20% above its valuation.
 The buyer makes an offer that is at or near the valuation price.
 The negotiation goes back and forth until a price is finally agreed at say 10% above the valuation, which becomes the transaction or selling price.
 Throughout this process, the valuations in the minds of both buyer and seller have been relatively constant; that of the seller below the transaction price, that of the buyer above it.

 The demand (or desire) for something creates value which gives rise to trading with others having different objects of desire with different values.
 The activity of trading establishes price.
-Where land values are concerned, the demand for a particular site gives rise to its value, which in turn determines its price in any sale.
+Where land values are concerned, the demand for a particular site gives rise to its value, the price is determined at the point of sale.

-(4) The price may also be affected by the species of fish; some are more valued than others (see item 3.02 on the exceptional blue fin tuna)
+(5) The price is also affected by the species of fish; some are more valued than others (see Part 3, item 2, on the exceptional blue fin tuna)